 8.1 INTRODUCTION

 8.1.1 Air transport plays a major role in social and economic development of communities, regions and the world.
 The demand for passenger and freight operations is expanding geographically and growing in response to markets and demographics.
-Studies predict very similar patterns of activity in the years ahead, with air traffic movements expected to increase at an average annual rate of 5 per cent up to the year 2025.
+Studies predict very similar patterns of activity in the years ahead.
+Since the mid-1970s and until the end of 2019, air traffic growth has consistently defied economic recessionary cycles, expanding two-fold once every 15 years.
+Notwithstanding the global COVID-19 pandemic, air traffic movements are expected to increase at an average annual rate of 5 per cent up to the year 2030.